 Childhood Rare Disease Advocacy

 We are partnering with Global Genes – Allies in Rare Disease, one of the leading rare and genetic disease patient advocacy organizations in the world, to bring awareness and promote legislation to find treatments for the thousands of rare diseases that affect children.
-One of our most popular events, our World Rare Disease Day Jeans for Genes school event, was created to promote awareness within our community and to bring to light the devastating affects rare diseases have on children.
-Learn more about this program.
+Learn more.

 Family Support and Activities

-Support and help to find the resources families need to help manage their child’s care.
-This could be in the form of seeking out financial assistance (federal, local, or grant), research assistance (learning more about the disease process, future treatment possibilities, or researchers to contact), support groups (local workshops and groups, national/state foundations, etc.).
-They will also be connected to other LMHF families so they may share experiences and references, vent their frustrations, and not feel alone in their journey.
+Support and help to find the resources families need to help manage their child’s care and be connected to other LMHF families so they may share experiences and references, vent their frustrations, and not feel alone in their journey.
+Learn more.